One of the most beloved activities in wild lands is hiking.

 2. Dosewallips to Lake Quinault in Olympic National Park, Washington

 This 30-mile journey winds through gorgeous temperate rainforests and wildflower-strewn alpine meadows in the wildlife-rich southern part of the park.
 Coastal weather necessitates planning (and the wilderness requires permits).
-This trek is recommended by Interior Secretary Sally Jewell, who recently announced national funding increases for outdoor recreation.
 With 95% of its lands designated as wilderness, Olympic has many incredible day hikes as well.

 photo: Enchanted Valley Trail in Olympic National Park. credit: Exotic Hikes.